mrwatson-de/fmLaunchPad/README.md

    - the availavbility of a file at a particular path,
    - or even based on the time of day/month/year, if you want!

-   There is a little + button to the right of the Else If, you can use to insert various conditions.

-   You want to always open the same file?

-   - click the tiny hidden checkbox to the left of the If
-   - or just enter always (or a 1) into the launch conditions field
+   See the in-app help for details.

+4. Define what action to take

+   - Start a countdown (to allow user to abort if necessary)
+   - Launch a file, a url, an app-file (relative to the app)

+   See the in-app help for more details.

-4. Setup Module options
+5. Setup Module options

    - In the module options you can
-     - turn a module on or off
+     - disable/enable a module
-     - set a module to launch in capsule mode (see below)
+     - set a module to launch in **capsule mode**
+       - avoids interference between concurrent launches
+         - see below
-     - or duplicate/delete a module
+     - duplicate/delete a module

-5. Setup Module order
+6. Setup Module order

    - Modules are triggered from top to bottom
    - To reorder a module
      1. Click the moduler's move button on the far right
      2. Click the move button at the place where the module should appear

-6. Setup Preflight Check, if necessary
+7. Setup Preflight Check, if necessary

     In the Preflight Check you can define $$variables which can be used in the module start conditions, for example: